AiswaryaAkella/AiswaryaAkella/README.md

 - 👋 Hello!!
 I’m Aiswarya Akella
-- 👀 I’m interested in building queries in SQL and DataBases
+- 👀 I’m interested in building queries in using MySQL, SQL Server, and PostgreSQL and DataBases
 - 💞️ I’m looking to collaborate on sloving problems related to databases and identify and retrive important information with SQL
 - 📫 How to reach me @ aiswaryaakella19@gmail.com